apache/spark/docs/configuration.md

   <td><code>spark.streaming.backpressure.initialRate</code></td>
   <td>not set</td>
   <td>
-    Initial rate for backpressure mechanism (since 1.5).
-This provides maximum receiving rate of receivers in the first batch when enables the backpressure mechanism, then the maximum receiving rate will compute dynamically based on the current batch scheduling delays and processing times.
+    This is the initial maximum receiving rate at which each receiver will receive data for the first batch when the backpressure mechanism is enabled.
   </td>
 </tr>
 <tr>